 As soon as breaking news comes out about anything related to your brand or industry, you should share your opinion and become part of the conversation.

 Don’t post the same message everywhere – remember who the audience is on each platform and how they interact.
 What works on Facebook will fall flat on Twitter, and vice versa.

 10. Assign someone to act as a customer service rep

-It’s vital to be responsive to user generated content, comments, and feedback (positive or not).
-CRM (customer relationship management) is a fundamental to social media marketing success.
+It’s vital to be responsive to user-generated content, comments, and feedback (positive or not).
+CRM (customer relationship management) is fundamental to social media marketing success.